Case Study: Launching My ChurchSuite

 Complete invisibility is not helpful in a Christian community.
 Without at least their name visible people won't show up on rotas or in small groups within My ChurchSuite.
 However, with a little vision casting, encourage people to have at least one means of communication visible so that others can contact them if they need to share a prayer request or send a rota swap request.
 Explain the nature of information your church holds about people in the church and how that information is used/useful, and who has access to that information.

 Who can see my or my children's contact details in My ChurchSuite?

 Importantly access to My ChurchSuite is by an email invitation initiated from within ChurchSuite.
 Leaders can manage which Address Book contacts are granted login access and can choose at what point it's appropriate for newcomers to be given a login.
-Also, no children contact details are ever visible to others in My ChurchSuite; so while parents can manage their own children's details, their contact details always remain hidden.
-If an under 18 serves on a rota or is in a small group, only the under 18's name only is visible to fellow team/group members, but no contact details.
+Importantly, children's contact details are safeguarded; so while primary parents/carers can manage their own children's details, their contact details can remain hidden.

 What if I don't have an email address?